oroinc/documentation/user_guide/ui_menu.rst

   - All the :ref:`Cases <user-guide-activities-cases>` created in the system

-  - All the :ref:`Calendar Events <user-guide-activities-events>`, assigned to the user or to other calendars defined as :ref:`visible in the in the user's calendar <user-guide-calendar-add-another-user>`
+  - All the :ref:`Calendar Events <user-guide-activities-events>`, assigned to the user or to other calendars defined as :ref:`visible in the user's calendar <user-guide-calendar-add-another-user>`

        |